gpu-mode/kernelbot/README.md

 You need to have multiple environment variables set to run the bot on your own server:

 You can run the bot in two modes:
-- Production mode: `python discord-bot.py`
+- Production mode: `uv run src/discord-cluster-manager/bot.py`
-- Debug/staging mode: `python discord-bot.py --debug`
+- Debug/staging mode: `uv run src/discord-cluster-manager/bot.py --debug`

 When running in debug mode, the bot will use your `DISCORD_DEBUG_TOKEN` and `DISCORD_DEBUG_CLUSTER_STAGING_ID` and display as "Cluster Bot (Staging)" to clearly indicate it's not the production instance.